jundalisay/superblist/content/en/faq.md

 ## Bio Superphysics

 {{< l a="Bio-Superphysics" >}}
 By knowing the root cause of the headache.
-The cause could be diet, stress, congenital problem, bacteria, etc. The person might be doing something that is too stressful for his brain.
+It could be diet, stress, congenital problem, bacteria, etc. The person might be doing something that is too stressful for his brain.

 Medical science deals with the headache by masking its pain (usually via Paracetamol) and not really dealing with what is causing the pain.
 This is to process patients faster since the body has its own natural healing mechanism.
 However, this also means that the headache can come back.
 Moreover, the doctor can only work with the data that the patient gives.

 Bio Superphysics gets all the data about the patient to find the pattern on which *layer* the cause is in.
-It then routes that patient to the proper specialist whether it be from Western medicine, yoga, Chinese medicine, homeopathy, etc.
+It then routes that patient to the proper specialist whether it be from Western medicine, yoga, Chinese medicine, homeopathy, etc. For chronic headache, you could try accupuncture.
 {{< /l >}}

 <!--